Code-Institute-Submissions/smolies/README.md

 + a little bit of two below (for getting the heroku page final look):
 * [HTML5](https://en.wikipedia.org/wiki/HTML5)
 * [CSS3](https://en.wikipedia.org/wiki/CSS)

+## Used Libraries
+Puthon Libraries:
+    * pyfiglet - to use ASCII fonts for game's banner
+    * termcolor - to use colors and styling for fonts

 ## Media
 * Favicon comes from [this page](https://www.pikpng.com/pngl/m/55-557559_toby-fox-undertale-annoying-dog-transparent-clipart.png)